zulamit/zwallet/docs/index.md

    (as of Sep 2021) in around 1-3 minutes.
 In the end, your account balances are fully available to spend.
 The reference wallet SDK is 100x slower.

-3. Why the name Y/ZWallet?
+3. Why the name Y/ZWallet and WarpWallet?

    There are different versions of the app for Ycash and Zcash.
+The app was initially built for Zcash and was called ZWallet.
+Then it was ported to Ycash and named YWallet.
+   Unfortunately, the name ZWallet is taken on the Apple Store and the app had to be rebranded WarpWallet.

    A single version that supports both coins may be implemented in the future.

 4. Is it open source?